 - Want an all-in-one workspace (wiki + project management + notes)

-- Work with many contractors, clients, or external partners (generous guest access)
+- Work with many contractors or clients (generous guest access)

 - Have strong mobile work requirements